Attalus I: Second Macedonian War

-Early in 197 BC, Flamininus summoned Attalus to join him at Elateia (now in Roman hands) and from there they traveled together to attend a Boeotian council in Thebes to discuss which side Boeotia would take in the war.
+Also in 198 BC, a renewed struggle with the Seleucid Empire began.
+King Antiochus III, seemingly taking advantage of Pergamene distraction with the Macedonian War, attacked while Pergamon's ability to defend itself was weak, threatening holdings in Asia Minor.
+Back in Greece, early in 197 BC, Flamininus summoned Attalus to join him at Elateia (now in Roman hands) and from there they traveled together to attend a Boeotian council in Thebes to encourage Boeotia to join the Roman side in the war.
 At the council Attalus spoke first, reminding the Boeotians of the many things he and his ancestors had done for them, but during his address he stopped talking and collapsed, with one side of his body paralyzed.
-Attalus was taken back to Pergamon, where he died around the time of the Battle of Cynoscephalae, which brought about the end of the Second Macedonian War.
+Attalus was taken back to Pergamon to live out the remaining months of his life.
+He died around the time of the Battle of Cynoscephalae, which brought about the end of the Second Macedonian War.

+At the end of his reign, Attalus' kingdom was "hardly any bigger than it had been at the beginning".
+Antiochus III had seized large amounts of Pergamene territory for his empire, with important putatively Attalid cities such as Phocaea and Thyatira in Seleucid possession.
+Attalus' successor, his son Eumenes II, would face a tough geopolitical situation.
+However, he had also made the city of Pergamon a great center of art and learning, and earned the respect of the Romans and others; historian Esther Hansen calls Attalus' reign not merely the longest of any Attalid monarch, but also "the most laudable".